The Complete 52 Week Event Communication Plan

 And there is clearly a knowledge gap, given the much smaller number of results around planning for event communications.

-Given communication is at the heart of a successful community and successful long-term events, in this post we’re going to provide you with a 52-week event communication plan and template to help you really nail it in 2016.
+Given communication is at the heart of a successful community and successful long-term events, in this post we’re going to provide you with a 52-week event communication plan and template to help you really nail it.

 A strong community and growing event will be sure to follow.